-33 years after Chernobyl disaster – Firefighters and volunteers, the real heroes of the incident
+Firefighters and volunteers, the real heroes of the Chernobyl disaster

 The reactor 4 explosion of Chernobyl Nuclear Power Plant is still considered the worst nuclear disaster ever.
 What do we know about the days after this incident?
 Who were those people who gave their lives to limit the disaster?
 Let us remember firefighters and volunteers.

 26 April 1986 – Reactor 4 of the Chernobyl Nuclear Power Plant exploded.
-The accident caused a huge release of radioactive particles in the atmosphere and many victims, among them we have to consider also the survivors who are now facing terrible diseases.
+The Chernobyl disaster caused a huge release of radioactive particles in the atmosphere and many victims, among them we have to consider also the survivors who are now facing terrible diseases.

 Everything happened during a test carried out the night between 25th and 26th April, in order to verify the preparedness of the staff and the resistance of the plant.
 But something went wrong.
 The temperature inside the reactor increased rapidly and the situation went out of control.
 The explosion was inevitable.